vchrisb/cf-intro-talk/cf-intro.md

 * 2015 CF "geht weg wie warme Semmeln" (sells well) <!-- .element: class="fragment" data-fragment-index="6" -->

 Note:
-- First PaaS (Heroku, Google App Engine)
+- I remember my first interaction with GAE, appcfg. mind blowing
-- Inception of CF
+- CF incepted by Derek Collison and then bought by VMWare
-- Pivotal
+- Pivotal changed engineering to pairing and test driving
-- Foundation
+- Foundation has lots of money and weight

 ---